Justin Langer: Post-playing career

 Langer through to the end of his career remained publicly undecided about what he wanted to do after his retirement.
 Speculation hence rose in the media with suggestions of a coaching position with Middlesex, and an open invitation to return to Somerset in some capacity.
 In November 2009, Cricket Australia announced the appointment of Langer as assistant coach of their Test team under national boss Tim Nielsen, as a batting coach and mentor.
 In November 2012, Langer was appointed to the position of senior coach of Western Australia and the Perth Scorchers, after the resignation of Lachlan Stevens, with a contract until the end of the 2015–16 season.

 In July 2017, Langer was appointed to the board of the West Coast Eagles football club.

 In May 2018, Langer was announced as the coach of the Australian national cricket team, and then in October 2019, Andrew McDonald was appointed as his assistant coach.
 In 2019, he coached Australia to the semi-finals of the 2019 Cricket World Cup, losing to England by 8 wickets.
 It was noted before the game that Langer had got Australia to walk barefoot around the edge of Edgbaston before the match in a bid to capture "positive energy coming out of the earth".

+Langer was announced as the head coach of Lucknow Super Giants in July 2023 replacing Andy Flower.

+Langer sat on the board of mining company Mineral Resources as a non-executive director from January 2023 to August 2025.